 Among those providing services at the Gosnell House are volunteers, including Lee Urban and Shannon Allen, who offer something out of the ordinary.
-They play music, Lee on a ukulele, Shannon on a cello.
+They play music, Lee on ukulele, Shannon on cello.
 “We are there to help people find peace,” Urban says.
 “Find peace in a time that will happen to all of us.”

 “I don’t know how to explain it,” Allen says.
 “But when you’re here you connect right away into what’s going on.”

-The people receiving care are at the very end of the lives, with mere days or even hours left.
+The people receiving care are at the very end of their lives, with mere days or even hours left.
 Rarely can they go outside or to the lobby to listen to the performances.
 But their windows or doors might be opened, and the music wafts through the air.

-On one occasion a woman asked Urban and Allen to move to outside the room where her mother lay dying, then requested that they play a song that she and her mother used to sing together years ago.
-Afterwards the daughter came out from the room and said that, as she sang along with the music, her mother—who had not moved a muscle for days—smiled.
+On one occasion a woman asked Urban and Allen to move outside the room where her mother lay dying, then requested that they play a song that she and her mother used to sing together years ago.
+Afterward, the daughter came out from the room and said that, as she sang along with the music, her mother—who had not moved a muscle for days—smiled.

 For Urban and Allen, these performances are not depressing or melancholy.
 Quite the opposite, in fact.
 “Knowing that this could be somebody’s last song that they’re going to hear, it gives you meaning in your playing,” Allen says.

 Urban agrees.
 As he told me about the experience of performing not just for the dying but also for their families and caregivers, his voice started to crack.
 “That’s how powerful it is,” he said.